KeyboardKit/website/collections/_posts/2025/2025-08-17-keyboardkit-9-8.md

 }
 ```

-This works just like the `.keyboardCalloutActions` and `.keyboardButtonStyle` view modifiers, by letting you inject a custom value builder that provides you with layour-specific parameters.
+This works just like the `.keyboardCalloutActions` and `.keyboardButtonStyle` view modifiers, by letting you inject a custom value builder that provides you with layout-specific parameters.

 You can use `params.standardLayout(for:)` to create a standard layout, then modify it as needed.
 The standard layout is fully localized for all locales that are included in your license.

-KeyboardKit Pro also unlocks localized layout builders like `.swedish(for:)` for all supported locales.

-This new layout engine is only available in KeyboardKit Pro.
-Due to this, the soft deprecated layout services will not be properly deprecated in KeyboardKit 9.9.
+The new layout engine is only available in KeyboardKit Pro.
+KeyboardKit Pro also unlocks a localized layout builder for each supported locale.

-## ✨ BETA - Keyboard Type Change Handling
+## ✨ Keyboard Type Change Handling (BETA)

 KeyboardKit 9.8 can redraw the keyboard when the text field changes, to properly handle keyboard type changes.
 This will help avoiding the stuck state when switching between text fields.

-This works by having the controller check the text document proxy's `.keyboardType` when the text changes, and redraw the keyboard view if the keyboard type changes.

 This new feature is disabled by default in the betas, since it can cause strange behaviors and maybe even crashes.
 You can enable it with `.enableExperimentalKeyboardTypeChangeTracking()`.